How to pay output VAT and reclaim input VAT

-The percentages are set by HM Revenue to include an allowance for input VAT, so you can’t claim input VAT.
+The percentages are set by HMRC to include an allowance for input VAT, so you can’t claim input VAT.

 Apart from the VAT you pay on large assets that cost over £2,000 including VAT.
 That you are allowed to claim.

 If you’re a FreeAgent user, FreeAgent will work out your VAT return figures for you.

 Whether you’re invoice accounting or cash accounting, using the flat rate scheme or not, so long as you set up your FreeAgent account correctly, it’ll do all the number crunching for you.